bigskysoftware/_hyperscript/www/docs.md

 ##### <a name="setting-attributes"></a>[Setting Attributes](#setting-attributes)

 One exception to this rule is when setting attributes, which we typically recommend using `set`.

 It just reads better to us:

 {% example "Setting attributes" %}
 <button _="on click set @disabled to 'disabled'">
   Disable Me
 </button>
 {% endexample %}

+`set` is recommended for setting values into normal variables as well.

 #### <a name="add-remove-toggle"></a>[Add, Remove & Toggle](#add-remove-toggle)